alias454/pfring-formula/README.rst

 pfring-formula
 ================

-A saltstack formula to install pf_ring on RHEL based systems.
+A saltstack formula to install pf_ring on RHEL or Debian based systems.

 .. note::